- Deildartunguhver hot spring

 - Húsafell - Snorri and Páll

 - Into the Glacier

 - Víðgelmir - the Cave

 - Þingvellir National Park

-The Golden Circle in South-Iceland is the most popular route in Iceland, with its beautiful waterfalls, geysers and historical sights.
+The Golden Circle in South-Iceland is the most popular route in Iceland, with its beautiful waterfalls, geysers and historic sights.
 But there is another route in West-Iceland, which is also worth a visit; the Silver Circle of Iceland.
 Then we have another very popular circle up north called the Diamond Circle.
 I refer to these 3 circles as the Jewel Circles of Iceland.